d2lfederation/documentation/_components/dropdowns.md

 </d2l-dropdown-content>
 {% endexample %}

-By default, the dropdown content is not rendering in the DOM until the dropdown is open.
+By default, the dropdown content is not rendered in the DOM until the dropdown is open.
 If access to these DOM elements is required prior to opening, it is possible to initially force rendering using the `render-content` attribute, or calling `d2l-dropdown-content`'s `forceRender` method when needed.

 ## Dropdown Button